aj1thkr1sh/stylq-bower/stylq/readme.md

 # Stlyq
-Stylq is the cool syntaxed HTML Preprocessor.
+Stylq is the cool syntax HTML Preprocessor.
 Stylq will allow user to make HTML file more easily.
-Stlyq is the Rich Syntaxed file to generator HTML file in the easy way.
+Stlyq is the Rich Syntax file to generator HTML file in the easy way.
 Stylq is the easy readable and writable.

 ## Command Line Usage